aNoWhale/dWFC/Readme.md

 ### while this process is not integated into the main procedure, you can run it manully.
 ### parameters should be defined correctly.

 ## 6. CPU is used explicitly.
-GPU is supported in theopy, if you have enough GPU memory, maybe you can give it a try.
+### GPU is supported in theropy, if you have enough GPU memory, maybe you can give it a try.

 ## 7. conda, conda-forge, and pip are employed:
 * to create conda environment with requirements